givemomentum/stewardship-frontend/README.md

 - HMR doesn't work with chakra well, specifically `CFlex` and some chakra props, like `alignItems` and `justifyContent`, but adding & removing a `key="1"` props helps to force-trigger it
 - files in `/public/` sometimes don't reload until you delete the `.nuxt` generated folder, a cache bug

-### Table list requirements

-- max-w + v-tooltip for donor names that are too long
-- white-space=nowrap for all smaller table headers

 ### todo